Ming-Ai (London) Institute

-The Ming-Ai (London) Institute (simplified: 明爱(伦敦)学院; traditional: 明愛(倫敦)學院; pinyin: Míng'ài (Lúndūn) Xuéyuàn) is the executive arm of the Ming-Ai Association, established in 1993 to promote Chinese culture locally and deliver cultural exchanges between the UK and Greater China.
+The Ming-Ai (London) Institute (traditional: 明愛(倫敦)學院; pinyin: Míng'ài (Lúndūn) Xuéyuàn) is the executive arm of the Ming-Ai Association, established in 1992 to promote Chinese culture locally and deliver cultural exchanges between the United Kingdom and Greater China.

 Operating from Denver House near Bounds Green tube station, the Ming-Ai (London) Institute offers a number of short courses and delivers a range of undergraduate and postgraduate courses in Memorandum with Middlesex University.

-The Ming-Ai (London) Institute hosts and exhibits information about British Chinese cultural Heritage through the British Chinese Heritage Centre (simplified: 英国华人文化传承中心; traditional: 英國華人文化傳承中心; pinyin: Yīngguó Huárén Wénhuà Chuánchéng Zhōngxīn), a cyber centre dedicated to on-going and past heritage projects conducted by the Ming-Ai (London) Institute.
+The Ming-Ai (London) Institute hosts and exhibits information about British Chinese cultural Heritage through the British Chinese Heritage Centre (traditional: 英國華人文化傳承中心; pinyin: Yīngguó Huárén Wénhuà Chuánchéng Zhōngxīn), a cyber centre dedicated to ongoing and past heritage projects conducted by the Ming-Ai (London) Institute.

-The institute has also delivered a variety of professional and vocational courses which include the following: languages, including Japanese, Cantonese and, Mandarin; hospitality; including Food Hygiene (CIEH), BIIAB National Certificate Personal Licence Holder (NCPLH), Cookery in Chinese and Oriental Style and Dimsum Taster Days; leisure, Tai Chi (simplified: 太极, pinyin: Tàijí), Piano, Chinese Painting, Chinese Calligraphy; and others including the Life in the UK - British Citizenship Test.
+The institute has also delivered a variety of professional and vocational courses, which include the following: languages, including Japanese, Cantonese, and Mandarin; hospitality, including Food Hygiene (CIEH), BIIAB National Certificate Personal Licence Holder (NCPLH), Cookery in Chinese and Oriental Style and Dimsum Taster Days; leisure, Tai Chi, Piano, Chinese Painting, Chinese Calligraphy; and others, including the Life in the UK British Citizenship Test.

 Therese Wai Han Shak

 Theresa Wai Han Shak (Chinese name: 石慧嫻) is the founder of the Ming-Ai (London) Institute.
-Theresa's origins in Mainland China, inherited wealth, connections to the Catholic Church and passion for contemporary education allowed Shak to become highly influential in educational reform and UK-China relations.
-Understanding her journey and mission provides insights to the institutes origins and purpose.
+Theresa's origins in mainland China, inherited wealth, connections to the Catholic Church, and passion for contemporary education allowed Shak to become highly influential in educational reform and UK-China relations.
+Understanding her journey and mission provides insights to the institute's origins and purpose.

 Projects

-To fulfill the mission of the Ming-Ai (London) Institute numerous projects have been delivered towards cultural exchange between the UK and China and promote Chinese culture locally.
-Typically projects include a number of oral histories which form the basis for a series of research publications, community events, training events and workshops.
+To fulfill the mission of the Ming-Ai (London) Institute, numerous projects have been delivered towards cultural exchange between the UK and China and promoting Chinese culture locally.
+Typically, projects include a number of oral histories which form the basis for a series of research publications, community events, training events, and workshops.
 The training of volunteers and staff is an important measure of success for each project.
 The institute is currently a placement partner of Goldsmiths, University of London.